misteridiot/humphry/README.md

 1. An amp and speaker.
 I built my own setup from individual parts but assuming you're using a Pi with a regular 3.5m headphone jack audio output, you can connect any regular powered speaker to it.

 2. A button.
 This is to toggle the radio on and off.
-By default it needs to be connected between GPIO pin 18 and any ground pin (I use one right next to it).
+By default it needs to be connected between GPIO pin 18 and any ground pin (I use one right next to it).s